 David PatrickDave joined AoPS in 2004.
 He is the author or a co-author of 4 AoPS textbooks.
 Dave earned the sole perfect score on the American High School Mathematics Examination (AHSME) in 1988 and was a USA Mathematical Olympiad winner that year.
 He attended the Research Science Institute (RSI) in 1987, and the Math Olympiad Summer Program in 1988, where he first met fellow student Richard Rusczyk.
 He also finished in the top 10 on the Putnam exam in 1991.
 Dave graduated from Carnegie Mellon in 1992 with a BS in Mathematics/Computer Science and an MS in Mathematics.
 He went on to earn his Ph.D. in mathematics from MIT in 1997.
 He was an acting Assistant Professor at the University of Washington from 1997 to 2001.
 Dave is originally from Western New York and is an alumnus of the SUNY Buffalo Gifted Math Program.

 Dr. Yating Liu - Director

 Yating Liu is the Director of AoPS Academy Virtual Campus.
 Before taking his current role, he served as the Business Director and the National Operations Director of AoPS Academy.
 Yating was the designer or significant contributor of seven AoPS Academy courses.
-He was a college professor and doctoral advisor before joining AoPS.
+He was a university professor and doctoral advisor before joining AoPS.
 Yating earned his BS in math from Peking University and his MS in math and PhD in math education from Ohio State.
 He was a one-time champion in China's national level math competition and a two-time champion in provincial level physics competitions by the age of fifteen—the same year that he received an entrance exam waiver for any university in the nation.
 In his free time, Yating enjoys tinkering and antique hunting.

 Kyle Guillet - Math Director